SQiShER/java-object-diff/CONTRIBUTING.md

 which circumstances it will take effect.
 Doing this will help others to keep your feature intact, when the library evolves.
 * Write unit tests!
 Lots of them!
 Keep them small and readable and try to cover as much of your logic as possible.
 But don't go overboard: focus on actual logic and avoid testing simple getters and setters just to reach the magical 100% test coverage.
 * Write your tests with Groovy and [Spock](http://spock-framework.readthedocs.org/en/latest/data_driven_testing.html#introduction)!
-Spock is a phantastic testing framework that makes many things much, much easier to accomplish.
+Spock is an amazing testing framework that makes many things much, much easier to accomplish.
 It's not hard to learn and a lot of fun to use.
-Yes, I know that there are still some TestNG tests in the codebase, but they are getting replaced one by one until the dependenciy can finally be removed.
+Yes, I know that there are still some TestNG tests in the codebase, but they are getting replaced one by one until the dependency can finally be removed.

 When you've done that, nothing should hold you back from sending me a pull request and bug me until it gets merged and published. :wink: